WINGS-UHM/ocudu/docker/README.md

 docker compose -f docker-compose.yml -f docker-compose.ui.yml up
 ```

-- Network: If you are using an existing core-network on same machine, then you can comment the `5gc` service section and also link your srsran container to some existing AMF N2/N3 subnet, doing something like this:
+- Network: If you are using an existing core-network on same machine, then you can comment the `5gc` service section and also link your ocudu container to some existing AMF N2/N3 subnet, doing something like this:

 ```yml
   gnb: ...